Third-Party Data Breaches: What You Need to Know

 Require Vendors to Independently Verify Their Information Security Practices

 Third-party risk assessment questionnaires can be enormously helpful in determining whether vendors are taking appropriate information security measures.
 However, in some cases, you may want to consider requiring potential vendors to become certified against an information security standard.
 For example, the Department of Defense recently propagated the Cybersecurity Maturity Model Certification.
-This regulation required contractors working with the Department of Defense to be certified against a 5-tier standard set by DOD determined by the type of information the contractor is working with.
+This regulation required contractors working with the Department of Defense to be certified against a 5-tier standard set by the DOD determined by the type of information the contractor is working with.

 Your organization can take a similar approach in dealing with vendor cybersecurity concerns.
 For many vendors, particularly those not dealing with large amounts of confidential data, a simple vendor risk assessment questionnaire might suffice.
 However, for vendors that need access to proprietary data and systems, you might want to consider requiring compliance against an outside standard such as SOC 2 or NIST CSF.